UrsineRaven/VSCodePortable/README.md

 * [ ] Update script to use latest AutoHotkey standards (probably need to look at documentation of all used commands, because the script I pulled code from is ~7 years old)
 * [ ] Use Progress bar instead of ToolTip's to indicate progress
 * [ ] Instead of: backing up data folder, deleting VSCode, re-installing VSCode, and restoring data folder; I should just delete everything in VSCode except the data folder, and then exract over it...
+* [ ] Maybe package it with PortableApps.com installation tool
+* [ ] Write script that automates generating a release
+* [ ] Write a script that detects if the website version detection or download link breaks
+* [ ] Prioritize my To-Do's
+* [ ] Look into submitting a pull to Visual Studio Code to allow the data folder to be outside the program directory, but still be in portable mode. (maybe still have the data directory, but put a text file with the relative path to the data directory?)
+    - This would make updating a lot simpler
+    - Data could just stay in the Data folder
+* [ ] Introduce a way to update VSCodePortable itself
+* [ ] Maybe move the To-Do's out of the readme